 b.
 Can Form 16 be issued manually?

 Yes.
 Your employer can hand over Form 16 to you directly.
-The employer generally issues the Form 16 to his employees around a month before the due date of filing the returns.
+The employer generally issues the it to his employees around a month before the due date of filing the returns.
 You can ask for the same from your employer within a fiscal year even after you have left the job.

 In case you have no contact with the employer, you can download the Form 26AS by logging into your Income Tax Portal with your personal credentials.